Hofstra University: Athletics

-The Hofstra University Pride Wrestling team competes in the Eastern Intercollegiate Wrestling Association, as wrestling is not supported by the Colonial Athletic Association.

 Media

 Student newspaper

 The Hofstra Chronicle is the only student newspaper at Hofstra University.
 Established in 1935 and supported by the student activity fee and advertising, it is published in tabloid format every Tuesday evening each semester, with additional content available online.

 Student radio station

 The university operates Long Island's oldest public radio station, WRHU-FM (88.7).
 The non-commercial station was founded in 1950 as WHCH, a campus-limited station, and received its broadcast license on June 9, 1959, using the call letters WVHC.
 The station became WRHU (for Radio Hofstra University) in 1983.
 WRHU currently serves as the radio home of the Long Island Nets and New York Islanders, producing over 675 NHL broadcasts since 2010.
 It is the only student-run radio station to receive four Marconi Awards from the National Association of Broadcasters.